mediafly/extensions-documentation/interactives.md

 	Opens the specified folder, where [id] is the ID of the folder.
 The ID for a folder can be found in Airship.
 Expand the item, and the ID is displayed at the bottom.
 	URL: mfly://folder/[id]
 	Availability: iOS, Android, Windows 8

+### Search
+Mediafly's apps provide real-time, native search as a core part of the functionality.
+There are two ways to work with Search:

+1. Use the native app's core Search UI.
+In this case, you simply need to open the Search dialog and let the user use that dialog.
+See "Show Search dialog" below.
+2. Implement your own UI.
+In this case, you use mfly:// calls to get search results given terms, and then render the UI as you wish.
+See "Search by keyword" below.

+#### Show Search dialog
+	Shows the search dialog at x-coord, y-coord coordinates with the specified width and height.
+	URL: mfly://control/showSearch?x=[x-coord]&y=[y-coord]&w=[width]&h=[height]
+	Availability: iOS

+#### Search by keyword
+	Conduct a search for the given keyword.
+Return value is a JSON-array of folders and items, similar in format to a call to mfly://folder/[id].
+	URL: mfly://data/search?term=[alpha]
+	Availability: iOS

 ----------